sosise/sosise-docs/documentation/mailer.md

 });
 ```

-> Please refer to [Mail.Options](https://nodemailer.com/message/) to see a full list of all possible message options
+> For a full list of all possible message options, please refer to [Mail.Options](https://nodemailer.com/message/).

-## Sending mail with attachment
+## Sending Mail with Attachment

+You can also send emails with attachments by including the `attachments` property in the options.

 ```typescript
 import Mailer from 'sosise-core/build/Mailer/Mailer';

 await Mailer.sendMail({
     from: "example@server.com",
     to: "billy@micr.com",